benjiaomodular/MiniOSC/README.md

 - Mounting holes were too small for M3 screws, fixed by drilling them out.

 #### rev 1.1.
 - Issue with mounting holes was fixed.
 - Label sizes increased a bit.

 ### Materials

-All resistors are 1/4W.
+#### Resistors
+Resistors are 1/4W, 7.62mm pitch.

+#### Capacitors
+1uF and 100uF Capactiors are 5mm radial 2.5mm pitch.
+The rest of the capacitors are 5mm pitch box-types.

+#### Power Connectors
+There are two options provided for power connectors.
+You only have to install one:
+1. 6-pin JST Connector - This is what I use for all my personal synth systems and is easier to find where I am.
+2. 16-pin (2x8) IDC Connector - Standard Eurorack power connector

+#### Complete list of parts
 | Reference | Value | Type | Amount |
 | - | - | - | - |
 | C1 | 2.2nF | Capacitor | 1 |